AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/initial-setup-cnnxt.md

 # Set up Data Hub in AVEVA™ Connect

 As the administrator, you use AVEVA™ Connect to manage AVEVA™ Data Hub access for your organization.
-You perform the following tasks in Connect to give users access to the Data Hub portal:
+You give users access to the Data Hub portal by performing these tasks in Connect:

-- Subscribe to Data Hub
+1. Subscribe to Data Hub.
-- Create a folder and turn on the Data Hub service
+2. Create a folder and turn on the Data Hub service.
-- Manage permissions
+3. Add users and groups and grant permissions.